 - Watch a sumo match!
 How about a game of sumo (a Japanese wrestling sport)?
 I watched a match in Osaka when I was in Japan and I loved it — it was intense!
 I originally wanted to watch a match in Tokyo, but I was too late for the booking.
 The 3 grand tournaments happen in January, May, and September and Tokyo’s National Sumo Hall is Ryogoku Kokugikan.
 I suggest that you check out the schedule and book your tickets with BuySumoTickets.com because I had a smooth time dealing with them.

 → Watch out for my upcoming Sumo post and guide!

 - Marvel at Japan’s ‘genius’ toilets.
-This might not be a ‘big’ thing for you, but for me, it was — and I find it worth mentioning in this post… But okay, it’s not exactly a ‘thing to do’ but more of a ‘thing to expect’ because I honestly think that the Japanese has the toilet experience all figured out with their elaborate ‘bidet toilets’!
+This might not be a ‘big’ thing for you, but for me, it was — and I find it worth mentioning in this post… But okay, it’s not exactly one of the top ‘things to do in Tokyo’ but more of a ‘thing to expect’ because I honestly think that the Japanese have the toilet experience all figured out with their elaborate ‘bidet toilets’!
 Basically, these have many advanced features that you will rarely see outside of Japan, some of which are: seat warming, deodorization, ‘behind’ washing, and background music.
 It’s crazy AND fun!
 So feel free to experiment with it when you’re using one.
-(When I left the country, I made a mental note to myself that the toilets in my future house will be the same as that of Japan’s).
+(When I left the country, I made a mental note to myself that the toilets in my future house will be the same as that in Japan).

 - …Or if you have more time, go further out of Tokyo and go to places like Kyoto, Hokkaido, Hiroshima, Osaka, and more!